How to get your dental practice compliant: The 4 components of compliance

 1) Documentation

 Every practice must maintain accessible, up-to-date infection control documentation.
 This can be in digital or print form but must be available to all team members.
-In Australia, this includes the ADA Guidelines for Infection Prevention and Control (Third Edition, updated 2021 and reaffirmed in 2024), the NHMRC Australian Guidelines for the Prevention and Control of Infection in Healthcare (2023 Edition), and either AS/NZS 4815:2006 or AS/NZS 4187:2014 standards.
-In New Zealand, compliance requires adherence to the DCNZ Infection Prevention & Control Practice Standard (2021, reaffirmed 2024) along with the same AS/NZS standards.
+In Australia, this includes the ADA Guidelines for Infection Prevention and Control (Fifth Edition, updated 2024), the NHMRC Australian Guidelines for the Prevention and Control of Infection in Healthcare (2019 Edition), and AS 5369:2023 Reprocessing of reusable medical devices and other devices in health and non-health related facilities.
+In New Zealand, compliance requires adherence to the DCNZ Infection Prevention & Control Practice Standard (2024 Edition) along with the same AS 5369:2023 standards.

 It is not enough to simply have these documents.
 They must be regularly reviewed, at least annually or when guidelines change.
 Staff must also confirm their understanding through a documented Staff Acknowledgment Register.
 The manual should be an active tool used for onboarding, training, and day-to-day reference.